-April 27, 2013 marks the 8th anniversary of the Temple of Poi Fire Dancing Expo as well as the 11 year anniversary of Temple of Poi, the world's first poi fire dancing school based in San Francisco, CA. On this night, we will be producing the 2013 Fire Dancing Expo.
+April 26, 2014 marks the 9th anniversary of the Temple of Poi Fire Dancing Expo produced by Temple of Poi, the world's first poi fire dancing academy based in San Francisco, CA. On this night, we will bring to life the 2014 Fire Dancing Expo.
 The creation of this event is a tremendous leap forward in the efforts to legitimize fire dancing as an art form by taking it out of parking lots and putting it on landmark stages like Union Square.

 The Expo celebrates safe, legally permitted, public fire dancing performance in honor of Bay Area Dance Week, an annual 10-day week of free public dance events in the Bay Area designed to showcase the dynamic diversity and critically acclaimed quality of Bay Area dance.
 The Bay Area fire dancing community -- one of the largest fire dancing communities in the world -- stands side by side with international fire dancing legends at this event where artists of all skill level are afforded an unprecedented opportunity to showcase their work.

 This event is a not-for-profit event created with the intention of:

 - Offering more performance opportunities for fire dancers.

 - Giving novice artists who might otherwise not have an opportunity to perform in a public setting an opportunity in which they can invite friends and family to see them express their art.

 - Increased exposure to flow and fire dancing art forms by creating a legally permitted public event at a San Francisco landmark location.

 - Raise the awareness of fire dancing as a prestigious dance form by holding this event on the second night of Bay Area Dance Week.